Scotland

 Weather

 The further East and South you go, the better the weather gets, which is a shame considering the best parts of Scotland are North and West.
-Thankfully the rain is typically small showers as opposed to large downfalls.
+Thankfully the rain typically comes in small showers as opposed to large downfalls.
 You can also expect full cloud coverage most days, and plenty of wind.

 To get the best weather, try to visit in spring or summer.
 May is statistically the month with the best weather, and normally has a good week or two of sunshine.
 But as I said, don’t be surprised if it rains the entire time you’re here.
 You should visit with the expectation of being in the rain most of the time, and hope to be pleasantly surprised.